eyeling

 ESM:

-import eyeling from "eyeling";
+import eyeling from 'eyeling';

-Streaming (browser/worker, direct eyeling.js):
+Streaming / in-process reasoning (browser/worker, direct eyeling.js):

 const { closureN3 } = eyeling.reasonStream(input, {